krzysztofwarchol/ARinSport/README.md

 # Master's Thesis: **Action recognition in sport**

 **Note:** This repository is an attachment to the author's master’s thesis.
-For a comprehensive analysis, complete methodology, and detailed results, please refer to the full thesis document.
+For a comprehensive analysis, complete methodology, and detailed results, please refer to the full thesis.

 ## Table of Contents